 - CLICK HERE to view her vitae.

-- Jadah is a 2nd year in the clinical psychology program.
+- Jadah is currently completing internship at the Sepulveda Ambulatory Care Center in Los Angeles and will complete her doctoral degree in 2019.
 Her research interests include discrimination and mental health, specifically internalized racial oppression.
 She is also interested in identity development and racial socialization, particularly with transracial adoptees and Asian Americans.
-She received her Master’s from Boston University and previously taught English in South Korea.
+Her thesis is titled: The Influence of Internalized Racial Oppression on the Relation between Discrimination and Mental Health.
+Her dissertation is titled: The Impact of Discrimination and Internalized Oppression on the Psychological Health of Asian American Transracial Adoptees.
+She received her Master’s in Psychology from Boston University and previously taught English in South Korea.

 - Dazialee plans to graduate from the Clinical Psychology Program at Saint Louis University in May 2021.
 She received Bachelor of Arts degrees in Psychology and African American Studies from Saint Louis University in 2014 and went on to become a high school teacher prior to returning to SLU for graduate studies.
 She is currently in her third year of the program and recently defended her Master’s Thesis titled “Rumination as a moderator of the relationship between racial discrimination and psychological distress.
 She is currently working on her dissertation, continuing her research regarding the impact of coping styles on mental health outcomes in the context of racial discrimination.
 Her other work in the research lab involves facilitating groups and workshops to help Black women cope with racism, looking at the effects of race-based traumatic stress, and investigating the impact of internalized/appropriated oppression.
 Outside of the lab, Dazialee enjoys baking and attending sports events.